Josephvazhae1/aircraft-design-optimization/README.md

 ## A* Algorithm
 ### Background of Algorithm

 A* is a well-known pathfinding and graph traversal algorithm.
-[Include history].

 At a high level, A* works by exploring paths in a graph using a cost function: f(n) = g(n) + h(n).
 Here, g(n) is the cost from the starting point to the current node n, while h(n) is a heuristic estimate of the remaining cost from n to the goal.
 By balancing these two, A* is able to prioritize nodes that are both promising and efficient to reach and is guaranteed to find the best (i.e. shortest) path.